 Do you recommend that I attend the class this semester and hope that someone drops the class and I can take their place?
-Will I be able to take the tests, labs, etc and turn in homework if I do this?
+Will I be able to take the tests, labs, etc., and turn in homework if I do this?
 I’m concerned if I am not officially enrolled in the classes, I technically will not be a full- time student and this will jeopardize my enrollment at the University.

-Thank you in advance for your consideration of this request and I look forward to hearing from you.
+Thank you in advance for your consideration of this request and I look forward to hearing from you,

 Robert Robertson